huggingface/blog/hf-bitsandbytes-integration.md

 # Introduction to model quantization

-How can we play with the precision of the parameters and reduce the model’s size?
-To improve accessibility for edge device applications, 8-bit quantization methods have been developed and widely used in Deep Learning.
-In other words, reducing the half-precision model’s precision into 8-bit (instead of 16-bit) leads to significant memory footprint reduction.
+Experientially we have discovered that instead of using the 4-byte fp32 precision, we can get an almost identical inference outcome with 2-byte bf16/fp32 half-precision, which halves the model size.
+It'd be amazing to cut it further, but the inference quality outcome starts to drop dramatically at lower precision.

+To remediate that 8-bit quantization method has been introduced.
+In this method a quarter precision is used and thus needing only 1/4th of the model size!
+But it's not done by just dropping a further half the bits.

 Quantization is done by essentially “rounding” from one data type to another.
 For example, if one data type has the range 0..9 and another 0..4 then the value “4” in the first data type would be rounded to “2” in the second data type.
 However, if we have the value “3” in the first data type, it lies between 1 and 2 of the second data type and we would usually round to “2”.
 This shows that both value “4” and “3” of the first data type have the same value “2” in the second data type.
-This highlights, that quantization is a noisy process that can lead to degradation of the information stored.
+This highlights, that quantization is a noisy process that can lead to information loss.
+This is a sort of lossy compression.

-The most common types of 8-bit quantization techniques are zero-point quantization and absolute maximum (absmax) quantization.
-Zero-point quantization and absmax quantization maps the floating point values into more compact int8 (1 byte) values.
-What these methods do as a first step towards quantization is to normalize the input by scaling by a quantization constant.
-For example, if my range is -1.0…1.0 and I want to quantize into the range -127…127, I want to scale by the factor 127 before rounding to the 8-bit value.
-To retrieve back the original value you would just need to divide the int8 value by the quantization factor 127.
-For example, the value 0.3 would be scaled to 0.3*127 = 38.1.
+The two most common 8-bit quantization techniques are zero-point quantization and absolute maximum (absmax) quantization.
+Zero-point quantization and absmax quantization map the floating point values into more compact int8 (1 byte) values.
+What these methods do as a first step towards quantization is to normalize the input by scaling it by a quantization constant.
+For example, if my range is -1.0…1.0 and I want to quantize into the range -127…127, I want to scale by the factor of 127 and then round it into the 8-bit precision.
+To retrieve back the original value you would just need to divide the int8 value by that same quantization factor of 127.
+For example, the value 0.3 would be scaled to `0.3*127 = 38.1`.
 Through rounding we get the value of 38.
-If we reverse this, we get 38/127=0.2992 – we have a quantization error of 0.008 in this example.
-Those small errors can be accumulated and propagated across the model’s layers and lead to potential performance degradation.
+If we reverse this, we get `38/127=0.2992` – we have a quantization error of 0.008 in this example.
+These seemingly tiny errors tend to accumulate and grow as they get propagated through the model’s layers and result in performance degradation.

 ![quantization](assets/96_hf_bitsandbytes_integration/quantization.png)

 (Image taken from: [this blogpost](https://intellabs.github.io/distiller/algo_quantization.html) )

 While the examples above were some toy examples, we now look at the details of absmax quantization.
 To calculate the mapping between the fp16 number and its corresponding int8 number in absmax quantization you have to first divide by the absolute maximum value of the tensor, and then multiply by the total range of the data type.
-For example, Int8 has a range of [-127, 127] and thus we scale by 127.
-For unsigned Int8, we would subtract the minimum and scale by the absolute maximum.
+For example, int8 has a range of `[-127, 127]` and thus we scale by 127.
+For an unsigned int8, we would subtract the minimum and scale by the absolute maximum.
 This is close to what zero-point quantization does, a min-max scaling with the difference that zero-point quantization maintains scales the values in such a way that the value “0” is always represented by an integer without any quantization error.
 To retrieve back the latest, one can just divide in full precision the int8 number with the quantization factor.

+XXX: I lost you here, this example is half-baked - as you didn't divide by the total range and it's very difficult to make sense of the above para.
+May I suggest to use the exact same example of `0.3` here so that the reader could build upon what he already learnt?

 ![out-quant.gif](assets/96_hf_bitsandbytes_integration/out-quant.gif)

 These tricks can be combined in several ways, for example row-wise or vector-wise quantization when it comes to matrix multiplication for more accurate results.

-If you want to read more details about how classic quantization techniques work, we recommend to read this [blogpost](https://intellabs.github.io/distiller/algo_quantization.html), or read the GPT3.int8() paper (link).
+If you want to read more details about how classic quantization techniques work, we recommend to read this [blogpost](https://intellabs.github.io/distiller/algo_quantization.html), or read the GPT3.int8() paper (XXX: link).

-While these basic techniques enable us to quantize transformers, they usually lead to a drop in accuracy for larger models.
-The bnb-int8 implementation that we integrated into our transformers and accelerate libraries is the first technique that does not degrade performance even for large models with 176B parameters, such as BLOOM.
-How does this work?
+While these basic techniques enable us to quantize transformers models, they usually lead to a drop in accuracy for larger models.
+The bnb-int8 implementation that we integrated into Hugging Face Transformers and Accelerate libraries is the first technique that does not degrade performance even for large models with 176B parameters, such as BLOOM.

+Now let's look at how it works.

 # A gentle summary of mixed int8 matrix multiplication for Large Language Models

-Authors have demonstrated how crucial it is to comprehend the scale-dependent emergent properties of transformers in order to understand why traditional quantization fails for big models.
+Authors have demonstrated that it is crucial to comprehend the scale-dependent emergent properties of transformers in order to understand why traditional quantization fails for large models.
 They demonstrate that performance deterioration is caused by outlier features.

+XXX: it's not clear what is meant by "outlier features" - an example would help.
+I think the paper goes into details.

 In essence, 8-bit Matrix Multiplication at Scale for Transformers seeks to complete the matrix multiplication computation in three steps:
 1. From the input hidden states, extract the outliers and non-outliers by column.
 2. Perform the matrix multiplication of the outliers in fp16 and the non-outliers in int8
-3. Dequantize the non-outliers results and retrieve the full result in fp16
+3. Dequantize the non-outlier results and retrieve the full result in fp16

 ![Mixed-int8.gif](assets/96_hf_bitsandbytes_integration/Mixed-int8.gif)

 ## Why outliers are so important here?

 A value that is outside the range of some numbers' global distribution is generally referred to as an outlier.
 Outlier detection has been widely used and covered in the current literature and having a prior knowledge on the distribution of your features helps with the task of outlier detection.
 More specifically, authors have observed that classic quantization at scale fails for transformer-based models >6B parameters.

 (XXX) here add the figure, ask to Tim if this is ok

 For the majority of models, hidden state features in transformers increase in magnitude with model size.
 As was mentioned earlier, 8-bit precision is extremely constrained, therefore quantizing a vector with several big values can produce wildly erroneous results.
 Additionally, because of a built-in characteristic of the transformer-based architecture that links all the elements together, these errors would propagate deeper across layers.
 Therefore, mixed-precision decomposition has been developed to facilitate efficient quantization with such extreme outliers and we will review it together on the next section.

 ## Inside the MatMul